dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 fail.

-As an example, if a macaroon has a visibility path of `/Users/alice/shared-with-Bob` then when Bob makes a directory listing on the root path he will see a single item: the directory `Users`.
+As an example, if a macaroon has a visibility path of `/Users/alice/shared-with-Bob`, then when Bob makes a directory listing on the root path, he will see a single item: the directory `Users`.
 When making a directory listing on `/Users` he sees only the `alice` directory.
 Likewise, when making a directory listing on `/Users/alice` he sees only the `shared-with-Bob` directory.